By Michael Lanza

 Want my help with yours?
 Find out more here.

 As we hiked down Cascade Canyon on our last morning, we stopped to watch two bull moose grazing not far off the trail.
 The kids loved the shuttle boat across Jenny Lake, craning our necks up at the peaks above us.
 We celebrated with ice cream afterward.
 And we didn’t lose any stuffed animals.

 All in all, it was a win.
 My kids are young adults now and probably don’t remember much about this hike.
 But I look back on it as an important step toward molding them into the avid, seasoned backpackers they are today.

-See “5 Perfect National Park Backpacking Trips for Beginners” and all of my stories about Grand Teton National Park, including this feature story about my family’s backpacking trip on the Teton Crest Trail when our kids were a little older, and my stories “A Wonderful Obsession: Backpacking the Teton Crest Trail” and “8 Great Big Dayhikes in the Tetons.”
+See “The 5 Best Backpacking Trips in Grand Teton National Park,” “8 Perfect National Park Backpacking Trips for Beginners” and all stories about backpacking in Grand Teton National Park at The Big Outside, including this feature story about my family’s backpacking trip on the Teton Crest Trail when our kids were a little older, “A Wonderful Obsession: Backpacking the Teton Crest Trail” and “10 Great Big Dayhikes in the Tetons.”